 What Happens if I’m More than 30 Days Late on a Mortgage?

-Missing a mortgage payment by more than 30 days can drop your credit score, but the question is: How much can it drop?
+Missing a monthly mortgage payment by more than 30 days can drop your credit score, but the question is: How much can it drop?
 Well, this depends largely on your overall credit history as well as the scoring system that your particular lender uses.
 The drops also tend to be higher if you have an “excellent” credit score (780 or above) and have never missed a payment before.

 However, even though you may get a ding on your credit score, the good news is that you most likely won’t go into foreclosure after just 30 days delinquency.